Glareone/AZ-104-Microsoft-Azure-Administrator/README.md

 ![image](https://user-images.githubusercontent.com/4239376/189523400-ffa6ac9d-6b80-4ffc-aaa7-e27ce9517294.png)

+## VPN Gateway vs VNet peering

+* A VPN gateway is a specific type of VNet gateway that is used to send traffic between an Azure virtual network and an on-premises location over the public internet.
+You can also use a VPN gateway to send traffic between VNets.
+Each VNet can have only one VPN gateway.

+## VPN Gateway creation

+* Before creating a virtual network gateway for your virtual network, you first need to create the gateway subnet.
+The gateway subnet contains the IP addresses that are used by the virtual network gateway.
+If possible, it's best to create a gateway subnet by using a CIDR block of /28 or /27 to provide enough IP addresses to accommodate future configuration requirements.

+* When you create your gateway subnet, gateway VMs are deployed to the gateway subnet and configured with the required VPN gateway settings.
+Never deploy other resources (for example, additional VMs) to the gateway subnet.
+The gateway subnet must be named GatewaySubnet.

 ## VPN Types.
 Route-based vs Policy-based

   VPN type.
 Route based or Policy based.
 Most VPN types are Route-based.
 The type of VPN you choose depends on the make and model of your VPN device, and the kind of VPN connection you intend to create.
 Typical route-based gateway scenarios include point-to-site, inter-virtual network, or multiple site-to-site connections.
 Route-based is also selected when you coexist with an ExpressRoute gateway or if you need to use IKEv2.
 Policy-based gateways support only IKEv1.